Donald Trump on Health Care

 Alexander- Murray Plan

-On October 17, 2017, Senators Lamar Alexander, R-Tenn., and Patty Murray, D-Wash., announced a bipartisan deal to save Obamacare from this latest attack.
+On October 17, 2017, Senators Lamar Alexander, R-Tenn., and Patty Murray, D-Wash., announced a bipartisan deal to save Obamacare after Trump stopped reimbursing insurers who waived costs for low-income people.
 The Alexander-Murray deal would have continued the subsidies until 2019.
 It tried to restore $106 million to promote the health insurance exchanges.
 Insurers could offer catastrophic plans to those 30 or older.
-It loosened the requirements for states to receive 1332 waivers.
+It loosened the requirements for states to receive so-called 1332 waivers.
 It required insurance policies to cover Obamacare's 10 essential benefits without raising prices for those with pre-existing conditions.

 Alexander-Murray was not approved.